kekekekkek/RCBotWithChatGPT/README.md

 # Compile C++
 A simple console window that reads data from a text file and makes a request to the `OpenAI model`.<br>
+Also, you can write a similar program in any other language.
+The most important thing is to write the query result in a certain format to a file `Prompt.txt`<br>
 Build type: `Release/x86`

 **REMEMBER**: This plugin uses manipulation of a text file that writes the request and response from the model, so this file should not be occupied by any other process.<br>